raspberrypilearning/welcome-to-antarctica/en/step_3.md

 --- /code ---

+--- collapse ---

+---
+title: Adding interaction styling to an element
+---

+When writing CSS you might want to change the styling on an element when the user interacts with it.

+In the example above, you are changing the styling of the `a` elements, but only when a user **hovers** over them with their mouse.
+The syntax for this is `a:hover`.

+The style in this selector will **only** be used when a user's mouse is on top of the element.

+--- /collapse ---

 **Click the Run button** to see your changes.

 --- /task ---

+### Creating an active link

 The index.html page will be loaded first.

-When that page is open, the link should stay white and its link should not be clickable.
+When that page is open, the link should stay white and not be clickable.

 --- task ---